Gofio: the Nutritious Superfood from the Canary Islands

-Gofio is a staple food in the Canary Islands, an archipelago off the coast of Africa and a part of Spain.
-The word “gofio” is derived from the Guanche language, the indigenous language of the Canary Islands, and it refers to a type of flour made from toasted grains, seeds, or nuts.
+Gofio is a staple food in the Canary Islands.
+The word “gofio” is derived from the Guanche language, the indigenous language of the Canary Islands.
+The word refers to a type of flour made from toasted grains, seeds, or nuts.
 Gofio has been an essential part of the local cuisine for centuries and is considered a superfood for its nutritional value and versatility in cooking.

 The history of gofio can be traced back to the Guanche people, who inhabited the Canary Islands before the arrival of the Spanish in the 15th century.
 The Guanches used to make a type of flour from roasted barley, which they called “mahíz” or “mahís”.
 The flour was mixed with water or milk and consumed as a porridge or dough.
 This tradition was later adopted by the Spanish colonizers, who introduced new grains, such as wheat and corn, to the islands.